-IAIS has a robust internship program reaching across a variety of fields.
-Our internships are available to those enrolled in an accredited college or university seeking credit for their time.
-If you have any other interests, such as gaining work experience or completing community service, please visit the volunteer opportunities section of our webpage.
+The Institute for American Indian Studies (IAIS) has a robust internship program reaching across a variety of fields.
+Our internships are available to those enrolled in an accredited college or university either seeking credit or non-credit hours for their time.
+If you have any other interests, such as gaining work experience or completing community service, please visit the volunteer opportunities section of our web page.

 IAIS Internship Opportunities

 The Institute for American Indian Studies is a 501(c)3 Non-profit museum and research center.
 Through discovery and education, IAIS preserves the vitality, knowledge, and diverse, traditions of Native American Peoples with a specialization in Eastern Woodland Cultures.

 Interns accepted into the IAIS Internship Program will be given a professional and engaging experience to work under the direct super vision of museum staff.
 All work and performance will be reviewed by supervising staff with feedback and guidance provided to the Intern.
 An internship at IAIS is a unique and excellent short-term opportunity for those interested in gaining experience and contacts within the professional museum, archaeological, and Native American communities.